PantelisAndrianakis/Breezy/documentation/concurrency/zone-model.md

 ## Rules & gotchas

-- **One breeze owns each zone's data** - never share a zone's mutable state across breezes.
+- **One breeze owns each zone's data** - keeping a zone's mutable state private is what makes it fast.
 - **No locks inside a zone** - ownership replaces locking.
 - **Cross-zone communication is by channel**, not by direct access.
+- **Sharing a container across breezes is safe** - operations on shared [arrays](../types/arrays.md), [collections](../types/collections.md), and [maps](../types/maps.md) synchronize automatically.
+It is the slower path, not a forbidden one.
-- **Keeping objects zone-local keeps their refcounts non-atomic** - cross-breeze sharing is what costs more, so share deliberately.
+- **Keeping objects zone-local keeps their refcounts non-atomic and their containers lock-free** - cross-breeze sharing is what costs more, so share deliberately.

 ---